lmyint/stat_thinking/fall2017/syllabus.md

 to discussions.
 I will be making note of participation and post participation grades approximately every two weeks.

-**Weekly journal: Synthesis of class topics – 70%**
+**Module assignments – 70%**

-Students will keep a journal of responses to the required readings, lectures, and discussion material.
-For each module, students will be given a document containing required pre-class readings and questions to answer before and/or after each class.
-These questions are intended to focus students' attention on the readings and to clearly express ideas discussed in class.
+Each module (except module 6) will have one assignment.
+These assignments will vary between answering questions related to content covered and activities explore in class, critiquing research articles, and proposing/defending a study design to answer scientific questions.

-Responses will be graded weekly on content, clarity of writing, and appropriate use of statistics and terminology.
+Assignments will be graded on content, clarity of writing, appropriate use of statistical concepts and terminology, and thoughtful evaluation of data quality issues.
+These will always be due 9 days after the end of the module.

-**Final project: News topic synthesis – 20%**
+**Final project: Scientific topic synthesis – 20%**

-Students will choose a news subject that interests them (preferably related to public health topics but others may be suitable—see instructor) and perform a comprehensive review and evaluation of news reporting on this subject.
-Requirements for the project include the
-following:

-1. Collection of at least ten news articles on the chosen subject and three primary research papers cited by or directly related to the content of those articles.
-Of the three research papers, at most one can be a systematic review/meta-analysis.
-If you choose to read more than three research papers, the additional ones can include any number of systematic reviews/meta-analyses.

-2. Summary of content in the news articles and primary research papers

-3. Critical evaluation of the news articles and primary research papers

-4. Proposed data analysis: students should locate where data related to the topic can be found, summarize the features of the available data, formulate a research question, propose an analysis plan to answer that question, and defend this plan.
-Students do not actually have to perform the analysis.

-5. In-class presentation (approximately 10 minutes) giving a brief overview of the subject area, news article coverage, primary research findings, and proposed data analysis (items 2-4).

-6. Written report on items 2-4

-Throughout the semester, you will be required to turn in a document showing how you have met certain milestones.
-These will form a small portion of the final project grade.

-Milestone 1: Choose topic.
-Find 4 news articles and 1 primary research paper.
-Write a short summary of the news articles and research paper.

-Milestone 2: Find at least 6 more news articles and 1 more primary research paper.
-Write a short summary of the new material.
-Find and briefly discuss a source of data on your topic.

-Milestone 3: Find the last research paper and begin planning your proposed data analysis.
-Write a short summary of the paper and outline your data analysis plan.
+Students will work in teams of up to 4, depending on class size.
+Teams will perform a detailed investigation into the state of knowledge regarding a broad scientific topic.
+Students can come up with this topic on their own or choose from topics in a 2015 [Pew Research Center report](http://www.pewinternet.org/2015/01/29/public-and-scientists-views-on-science-and-society/).
+Teams will be required to read and evaluate a collection of news articles and primary research articles.
+Deliverables include a group report and a group presentation.
+More information will be given in a separate document.

 ## Late assignments

-For each day late that an assignment is submitted, 10% of the total points for that assignment will be deducted.
-Because a lot of class activity depends on doing the readings and thinking about them with your journal entries, it is important to get assignments in on time.
+For every 24 hours late that an assignment is submitted, 10% of the total points for that assignment will be deducted.

 ## Attendance Policies